IkuzakIkuzok/TAFitting/README.md

 Filters can be added by creating a new class that implements `TAFitting.Filter.IFilter` interface.
 See [Custom filters](#custom-filters) section for more details.

+Consider applying interpolation before filtering if the time spacing is not equal, since some filters may not work properly if the times are not equally spaced.

 #### Savitzky&ndash;Golay filter

 The Savitzky&ndash;Golay filter is a smoothing filter based on the least squares method.